EU election: German projections show heavy losses for ruling parties, surge for Greens | DW | 26.05.2019

 Exit polls and results have begun coming in across the European Union.
-In Germany, Chancellor Merkel's bloc has taken a hit while the Greens continued its climb.
+In Germany, Chancellor Merkel's bloc has taken a hit while the Greens continued their climb.
 Read the latest here.

-Green party co-leader Annalena Baerbock parliamentary co-chair Katrin Göring-Eckhardt celebrate the results

 Read more: EU elections - live updates on the final day of voting